RuboCoping with legacy: Bring your Ruby code up to Standard

 One Standard to rule them all

-One of the biggest problems in adopting a code style is to convince everyone on the team to always use double-quotes for strings, or to add trailing commas to multiline arrays, or ro \<choose-your-own-controversal-style-rule>?
-We are all well familiar with bikeshedding.
+One of the biggest problems in adopting a code style is convincing everyone on the team to always use double-quotes for strings, or to add trailing commas to multiline arrays, or to <choose-your-own-controversal-style-rule>?
+We’re all well familiar with bikeshedding.

 RuboCop provides a default configuration based on the Ruby Style Guide.
 And you know what?
-It’s hard to find a project which follows all of the default rules, there are always reconfigured or disabled cops in the .rubocop.yml
+It’s hard to find a project which follows all of the default rules; there are always reconfigured or disabled cops in .rubocop.yml

 .

-That’s okay.
-RuboCop’s default configuration is not a golden standard; it was never meant to be the one style to fit them all.
+And that’s okay.
+RuboCop’s default configuration is not a golden standard, and it was never meant to be the “one style to fit them all”.

-Should Ruby community have the only style at all?
+Should the Ruby community have that “one style” at all?
 It seems that yes, we need it.

 I think the main reason for that is the popularity of auto-formatters in other programming languages: JavaScript, Go, Rust, Elixir.
-Auto-formatters are usually very strict and allow almost none or zero configuration.
-And developers got used to that!
-People like writing code without worrying about indentation, brackets, and spaces; robots would sort it all out!
+Auto-formatters are usually very strict and allow for almost no or zero configuration.
+And developers have gotten used to that!
+People like writing code without worrying about indentation, brackets, and spaces; let the robots sort it all out!

 Thankfully, Ruby’s ecosystem has got you covered: there is a project called Standard, which claims to be the one and only Ruby style guide.

-From the technical point of view, Standard is a wrapper over RuboCop with its custom configuration and CLI (standard
+From a technical point of view, Standard is a wrapper over RuboCop with its custom configuration and CLI (standard

 ).